Making decisions just got easier.LEARN MORE >

 The AHA Annual Survey is completed online by most U.S. hospitals, and profiles a universe of more than 6,400 hospitals.
 It has more than 1,000 inputs covering an organization’s structure, service lines, staffing, expenses, physician organization structures, beds and utilization.
-This data is made available through several electronic and print resources, including the AHA Guide and AHA Healthcare DataViewer and eSource.
+This data is made available through several electronic and print resources, including the AHA Guide, AHA Hospital Statistics, AHA DataViewer and eSource.

 The Most Wired Survey helps hospitals and health systems measure their progress in the implementation and use of information technology in four critical areas: infrastructure, business and administrative management, clinical quality and safety and clinical integration.

 AHA Central Office Coding Resources